 Although Geoff is now retired, he keeps busy as a soccer referee and sits on the boards of many non-profit, including the Uculelet Aquarium, the Food Bank on the Edge, the Ucluelet and Area Historical Society, and Central Westcoast Forest Society.

 Ms. Nicholls is a director-at-large to the CBT board.
-She was raised on the Oregon coast, in Depoe Bay, a small town just south of the Cascade Head Biosphere Reserve.
+She was raised on the Oregon coast, in Depoe Bay, a small town just south of the Cascade Head Biosphere Region.
 Instilled with an enthusiasm for wilderness and surfing in her upbringing, Hannah melded this passion with her post-secondary education, pursuing a BSc in Environmental Science with a focus on marine biology.
 She first came to Tofino on a surf trip, and eventually decided to make Canada her permanent home.

 At present, Hannah works in the hospitality industry and volunteers for the Alliance for Climate Education, which creates educational resources on climate change.
 She also volunteers for community events and with projects of the Central Westcoast Forest Society.
 Hannah feels strongly that volunteer service is the perfect way to be meaningfully involved in one’s community.

 Ms. Hawker is the Alberni-Clayoquot Regional District representative to the CBT

 Ms. Batic is a director-at-large to the CBT board.